iLeafSolutionsPvtLtd/NYTNewsApp-Android/README.md

 * Navigation drawer to  navigate screens.
 * Following API is used for loading data in the app, http://api.nytimes.com/svc/mostpopular/v2/viewed/{section}/{period}.json?api-key='sample-key' To test this API,
-* 1,7, and 30 days period is used for testing the URL

 ### Architecture:
 Project is developed in kotlin programming  language.Architecture used in project is MVVM with coroutine Flow api .